 Pinkalicious and the Amazing Sled Run – Pinkawow!
 It snows so hard in Pinkville that the snow reaches the rooftops.
 Pinkalicious and Peter build a sled run that starts at Pinkalicious’s upstairs bedroom window and goes all over Pinkville!
 Wheeee!

-Which of these kids winter books will you read first?
+Which of these preschool books will you read first?

 Round Out Your Unit with These Activities